-Mr. Shields saw mercury use as an occupational hazard.
-He stated that the Mining Industry is aware that pollution and sedimentation can be controlled.
-He noted that there was no one with the agenda to close down mining in Guyana.
-Thus, he concluded that all parties should proceed immediately with dealing with the issue of safe mercury use.
+Mr. Shields sees mercury as an occupational hazard.
+Industry is aware that pollution and sedimentation can be controlled.
+He noted that there is no one with the agenda to close down mining in Guyana.
+Thus, he concluded, that all parties should get going with dealing with the issue of safe mercury use.
+He wants to see immediate action.

-Mr. Shields suggested that GGMC could support purchase of 40-50 retorts to be distributed in Mahdia, for example.
-He noted that a \$200,000 Environmental bond was initially required in order to mine in the Mahdia area, and suggested that some of this money could be used to subsidize the cost of providing retorts?
+He suggested that GGMC could support purchase of 40-50 retorts in Mahdia, for example.
+He noted that \$200,000 bond was initially required in order to mine in the Mahdia area.
+Why not use some of this money to subsidize the cost of providing retorts?

-He noted that the GGDMA wanted immediate action and was calling for mandatory use of retorts.
-He observed that the mine owners are generally not the ones who actually use mercury, but that they would be eager to use retorts in their operations, and felt that they would recover their investment quickly through the recovery of mercury.
+The GGDMA wants immediate action and calls for mandatory use of retorts.
+He observed that the mine owners are generally not the ones that actually use mercury, but that they would be anxious to use retorts in their operations, as they would recover their investment quickly through the recovery of mercury.

-A representative of the Guyana Precious Metals and Minerals Miners' Association indicated that he supports the efforts of GGMC (including activities such as this Workshop).
-However, he queried why the GBNS was involved.
+A representative of the Precious Metals Association indicated that he supports the efforts of GGMC (including activities such as this workshop).
+However, he queried as to why the GBNS was involved.
 Mr. Shields was asked if he had broached the subject of mercury levels in rivers originating in Venezuela with Venezuelan officials during his recent trip to Venezuela.
-Mr. Shields indicated that he had not, but felt nonetheless that this would be attributed to illegal miners who are difficult to control.
-He observed that a large mining company was processing ore for small miners using cyanide and charging a 30% fee (cooperative approach).
+Mr. Shields indicated that he hadn't, but felt that this would be attributed to illegal miners who are difficult to control.
+He observed that a large mining company was processing for small miners using cyanide and charging a 30% fee (cooperative approach).
 Mr. Shields also stated his opinion that permits for the use of cyanide for gold recovery should not be made available to small-scale miners.